• Skip to primary navigation

 Kellie Stellmach

 Kellie grew up in Salem, Oregon and attended Macalester College in St. Paul, Minnesota where she obtained her B.A. in Chemistry with a minor in Spanish.
-While at Macalester, she conducted research on the synthesis of redox-active diimides with Dr. Dennis Cao.
+While at Macalester, she conducted research on the synthesis of redox-active diimides with Prof. Dennis Cao.
 She joined the Gutekunst group in 2020, and her current research focuses on low-ceiling temperature polymers.

 Mckinley Paul